 - Wash the wound thoroughly with soap and water.
 Apply a loose, sterile dressing.
 DO NOT close the wound with tape and apply antibiotic ointment.
 Doing so can increase the chance of infection.

 - Watch the skin for signs of infection such as redness, swelling, pain, or drainage.

 Wire cutting method:

-A fishhook in the eye is a medical emergency, and you should seek immediate emergency medical care.
-The area should be shielded or otherwise secured to avoid further movement.
+A fishhook in the eye is a medical emergency, and you should go to the nearest emergency room right away.
 The injured person should lie down with the head slightly raised.
-The eye should not be moved until medical care is obtained.
+They should not move the eye and the eye should be protected from further injury.

-The main advantage to getting medical help for other fishhook injuries is that the fishhook can be removed under local anesthesia.
-That means the part of your body that is hurt is numbed with medicine before the fishhook is removed.
+The main advantage to getting medical help for any fishhook injury is that it can be removed under local anesthesia.
+This means before the hook is removed, the doctor numbs the area with medicine.

 Call your doctor if: